OPPIDA/CodeSecTools/README.md

 ## Overview

-**CodeSecTools** is a collection of scripts and wrappers that abstract external resources (such as SASTs, datasets, and codebases), providing standardized interfaces to help them interact easily.
+**CodeSecTools** is a collection of scripts and wrappers that abstract external resources (such as SAST tools, datasets, and codebases), providing standardized interfaces to help them interact easily.

 <div align="center">
   <img src="docs/assets/overview.svg" alt="CoseSecTools Overview" style="width: auto; height: auto;" />